After leaving FGS, Colin obtained

 17th May, 2000

-and it told the story of an extremely brave man.
-He played a part in the
+it told the story of an extremely brave man.
+He played a part in the ill-fated

 Afterwards he re-joined his squadron, then moved on to flying Hurricanes and in October 1941 took command of No.72 Squadron flying Spitfires in the celebrated Biggin Hill Wing.
 He lead his fighters over France with great success and in 1942 became Biggin Hill's Wing Commander before moving to Malta, where he doubled as No 2 on the fighter staff and ADC to Lord Gort VC, the island's Governor.
 With the situation worsening he returned to flying and in two weeks his squadron shot down 16 enemy aircraft, he increased his own total to 6 and led his men shooting up aircraft on the ground , damaging enemy shipping, attacking trains, petrol dumps and road columns.
 For this bravery he received his immediate DFC (Distinguished Flying Cross).

 rested for much of 1943 as Wing Commander Training in

 returned home in May 1945 and after a spell at Transport Command he went to

 on September 25th 1914 and he boarded at the Grammar School from 1925 until

 1928 and was a member of School House.
 Results show that he was a good athlete